pd1301994/BACHELORARBEIT-Interaktionsanalyse-in-Human-Human-Robot/README.md

   2. Analyzed texts:

-Here are all the texts which where manually analyzed for the comparison of the differrent categorization models.
+Here are all the texts which where analyzed for the comparison of the differrent categorization models.

     2.1 Text already analised